eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

 When the RuntimeFacade gets a requests to create a workload, the RuntimeFacade shall:
-* request the wrapped runtime to create the workload (incl. starting the state checker monitoring it)
 * start the WorkloadControlLoop waiting for commands for that workload
+* request the create of the workload by sending a create command to the WorkloadControlLoop
 * return a new workload object containing a WorkloadCommandChannel to communicate with the WorkloadControlLoop

-Comment:
-The state checker doesn't need to be started as an additional step here as the runtime starts it when creating the workload.

 Rationale:
 The task handling stop and update commands is needed to ensure maintaining the order of the commands for a workload while not blocking Ankaios to wait until one command is complete.